 In the case of specialized processing hardware, the additional and overriding benefit is increased performance.
 Note that this is not generally true for commodity hardware bundled as an appliance -- this advantage is only relevant where the appliance incorporates specialized hardware, most often to provide a specialized network infrastructure function.

-Hardware appliances provide some benefits, such as somewhat simpler installation and configuration, but they also have some drawbacks.
+Appliances provide some benefits, such as simpler initial installation of the platform and application, but they also have some drawbacks.
 These include:

 In order to reduce manufacturing costs, hardware appliances often incorporate previous-generation components.
 CPU capacity, memory cache, RAM and disk space are often significantly smaller in an appliance as compared to a contemporary general-purpose server.
 The result is that commodity-based appliances often have significantly lower performance than the same application software running on newly acquired commodity servers.

 Appliance servers are not developed, sold or supported by software vendors.
 Instead, this work is contracted out to a hardware vendor who simply images the software vendor's OS and application onto their standard hardware, which is then branded as an appliance for that software vendor.
-Since neither the software vendor nor the appliance hardware vendor (with few exceptions, such as Dell) is likely to have local support staff in many cities, technical support normally leads to customers mailing their appliance to a depot for repair or replacement.
+Since neither the software vendor nor the contracted hardware vendor (with few exceptions, such as Dell) is likely to have local support staff in many cities, technical support usually degenerates to "mail us the appliance, we will mail you a replacement."

 There are specific use cases where appliances are attractive: